MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ## Supported languages

-Text Extractor can only recognize languages that have the OCR pack installed.
+Text Extractor can only recognize languages that have the OCR language pack installed.

 The list can be obtained via PowerShell by running following commands:
 ```console
 PS C:\Windows\system32> [Windows.Media.Ocr.OcrEngine, Windows.Foundation, ContentType = WindowsRuntime]
 PS C:\Windows\system32> [Windows.Media.Ocr.OcrEngine]::AvailableRecognizerLanguages
 ```

-### OCR packs installation
+### How to query for OCR language packs

-For supported languages, the OCR language pack can be installed along with the language via <kbd>Language</kbd>-><kbd>Preferred languages</kbd>-><kbd>Add language menu</kbd>.

-It's possible to get a list of all supported languages by running this command in PowerShell in Administrator mode:
+The next command returns the list (PowerShell run as Administrator):
 ```console
 PS C:\Windows\system32> Get-WindowsCapability -Online | Where-Object { $_.Name -Like 'Language.OCR*' }
 ```

-Example output:
+An example output:
 ```console
 ....
 Name  : Language.OCR~~~el-GR~0.0.1.0